mileonamsterdam/mileon-startup-server/data/Readme.md

-# pems will be installed here
+# pems will be installed at ./live/${DOMAIN}/
+- fullchain.pem
+- privkey.pem